 - Islamist, jihadist, pan-Islamist, Qutbist, Sunni, takfirist

-- Former secretary-general, former member of the Shura Council
+- Acting supreme guide, former secretary-general, former member of the Shura Council

 The Muslim Brotherhood is a transnational Sunni Islamist movement that seeks to implement sharia (Islamic law) under a global caliphate.
 Founded in Egypt in 1928, the Brotherhood is the country’s oldest Islamist organization and has branches throughout the world.